 - For email hosting (e.g. using an email like email@example.com), you can use $5 per month Google G Suite or another service (Zoho Mail offers free email hosting)

-But right now, I can say that, if you’ve been interested in how to host WordPress on DigitalOcean by yourself, you should give this method a try because it’s the most accessible solution I’ve found.
+But right now, we can say that, if you’ve been interested in how to host WordPress on DigitalOcean by yourself, you should give this method a try and see for yourself.